adedamola26/data-pipeline-4-online-retail/README.md

 ```

 #### create_country_table
 Completing this task loads a new (_country_) table into BigQuery.
-It runs an [SQL script](include/table/country.sql) (containing DDL and DML statements) that creates, inserts data into and alters the _country_ table (with ISO information that was used to plot a geospatial heatmap).
+It runs an [SQL script](include/table/country.sql) (containing DDL and DML statements) that creates, inserts data into and alters the _country_ table (containing ISO information that was used to plot a geospatial heatmap).
 The creation and insertion statements were sourced [externally](#references).
 The DML statements were included because I wanted to delete two columns and rename another without doing the work manually.

 ```
 create_country_table = BigQueryExecuteQueryOperator(